Sainagar Shirdi–Kakinada Port Express

-The 17205 / 17206 Sainagar Shirdi–Kakinada Port Express is an Express train belonging to Indian Railways South Coast Railway zone that run between Sainagar Shirdi and Kakinada Port in India.
+The 17205 / 17206 Sainagar Shirdi–Kakinada Port Express is an Express train belonging to Indian Railways South Central Railway zone that run between Sainagar Shirdi and Kakinada Port in India.

 Service

 It operates as train number 17205 from Sainagar Shirdi to Kakinada Port and as train number 17206 in the reverse direction serving the states of Maharashtra, Karnataka, Telangana & Andhra Pradesh.
 The train covers the distance of 1339 km in 22 hours 22 mins approximately at a speed of (50.5 km/h).